Skip to content

 TL;DR

-Sign in to Azure, run scripts/dev/deploy.sh (which calls azd up), then open the printed Container App URL and sign in with MSAL.
+Sign in to Azure, run ./deploy.sh from the repository root (which calls azd up), then open the printed Container App URL and sign in with MSAL.
 The helper provisions the Bicep stack, builds container images via az acr build, and applies the six-sidecar Container App template.
 Expect ~30–45 minutes for a cold deployment.

 Most research teams should use the guided deployment helper.
 It checks Azure sign-in, prepares the Azure Developer CLI environment, registers the required providers, handles the default resource-group choice, runs azd up, and opens the deployed dashboard when it is ready.